ContextLab/supereeg/docs/tutorial/model_objects.rst

 .. parsed-literal::

     Number of electrodes: 20
-    Recording time in seconds: [1.]
+    Recording time in seconds: None
     Sample Rate in Hz: [1000]
     Number of sessions: 1
-    Date created: Thu Mar 29 22:50:30 2018
+    Date created: Fri Mar 30 13:10:39 2018
     Meta data: {}

-As you can see above, each simulated subject has 10 (randomly placed) ‘electrodes’, with 1 second of data each.
+As you can see above, each simulated subject has 10 (randomly placed) ‘electrodes,’ with 1 second of data each.
 To construct a model from these brain objects, simply pass them to the ``se.Model`` class, and a new model will be generated: